Cucumber Gimlet Recipe

 Helpful tips

-- Wash the citrus before juicing.
+• Wash the citrus before juicing.
 Here’s how: squirt some natural, unscented foaming soap into your hand.
 I get mine at Whole Foods.
 Rub the lime between your hands to cover it with soap.
 Use a vegetable brush to scrub the skin.
-Run the lime under cold water, making sure all the soap has been washed off.
+Run the lime under cold water until all the soap has been washed off.

-- I find this fine mesh strainer essential to cocktail making.
+• I find this fine mesh strainer essential to cocktail making.
 I usually hold it over the glassware while I pour the cocktail through it and into the glass.
-With this cocktail, I place the strainer over a large measuring glass because you’re going to squish the cucumber for the juice.
+With this cocktail, I place the strainer over a large measuring glass because you will squish the cucumber for the juice.

 How to make a cucumber gimlet